shader-slang/spec/lexical.md

 Note: A Unicode scalar value is a Unicode code point that is not a surrogate code point.

-Implementations may accept source units stored as files on disk, buffers in memory, or any appropriate implementation-specified means.
+Implementations may accept [=source units=] stored as files on disk, buffers in memory, or any appropriate implementation-specified means.

 Encoding {#lex.encoding}
 --------

-Implementations must support source units encoded using UTF-8, if they support any encoding of source units as byte sequences.
+Implementations must support [=source units=] encoded using UTF-8, if they support any encoding of [=source units=] as byte sequences.

 Implementations should default to the UTF-8 encoding for all text input/output.